 We spend a lot of time here at RAA focusing on bridal needs and wants- generally speaking the bride is the main focal point and her dress, hair and makeup are the initial decisions made as far as the couple goes.
 It has become far too common for couples to be swept away making bridal decisions and then leave the poor groom to his own defenses on choosing his attire.
+So we thought today was the best day to sit down and talk to our lovely couples about groom styling!

 You’re marrying this man!
 Grooms want to feel just as special and handsome on their wedding day as brides want to feel special and beautiful.
 There are a few ways to accomplish this and we are always excited to see couples twist on the classics- but before we can start mixing things up we need to set a few ground rules first.